 Most of our friends did not have a crib at first, and room-shared used either the Halo (with mesh sides) or UPPAbaby bassinet as their newborn’s primary sleeping vessel to keep besides their bed.
 The Halo was also mentioned often by C-Section mamas who found the swivel feature to be especially helpful.
 The UPPAbaby bassinet is included with the VISTA stroller or sold separately if you get the smaller CRUZ.
-It’s good quality and Nori slept well in this for the first 4 months of her life, but if we didn’t use the UPPAbaby stroller system, I’d probably get a Halo!
+Nori slept very well in this for the first 4 months of her life, but if we didn’t use the UPPAbaby stroller system, I’d probably get a Halo!

 Safety Notes: UPPAbaby sells this bassinet as “a perfect overnight sleep solution.”
 A reader commented that it may be less breathable due to padding along the inner sides if a baby’s face gets pressed against the edge.
-We were comfortable with using it for overnight sleeping, but wanted to pass this along.
+We were comfortable with using it for overnight sleeping, but wanted to pass this along as an FYI!